Hofstad Network: Claimed attacks

 Theo van Gogh's murder was the first terrorist attack claimed by the Hofstad group.

 In September 2004, authorities received a tip from an email that warned of two Hofstad group members preparing a terror attack.
 The anonymous source also admitted to being recruited by these men to carry out the planned terrorist attacks with particular targets.

-On 2 November of that year, Mohamed Bouyeri killed Van Gogh when he was on his way to work in Amsterdam.
+On 2 November of that year, Mohammed Bouyeri killed Van Gogh when he was on his way to work in Amsterdam.
 The killer cycled alongside the filmmaker before shooting him several times and attempting to decapitate him.
 Before fleeing the scene, he left a note pinned to Van Gogh's chest that had a death threat for Hirsi Ali.

 After the attack, Bouyeri went to a park nearby, where he had a shootout with police before being taken into custody.

 Witnesses said that Bouyeri had been stalking his route for some time before the attack had happened.

-After the attack, the police then spent the greater 10 days arresting the group members.
+After the attack, the police spent the following 10 days arresting the group members.
 One group member who acted as the religious teacher for the group fled the country the day of Van Gogh's murder and entered Syria illegally.